LearningHouseService/learninghouse/README.md

 Download [.env.example](https://raw.githubusercontent.com/LearningHouseService/learninghouse-core/master/.env.example)
 and rename it to .env.
 You can modify default configuration values to your needs in this file.

+For docker users you can give all those configuration values mentioned there as environment variables as well.

-### General configuration
+### Sensors configuration

-In general send data of all sensors to **learningHouse Service** especially when training your brains.
+Send data of all sensors to **learningHouse Service** especially when training your brains.
 The service will save all data fields even if they are not used as a `feature` at the moment.
 The service will choose the best feature set each time you train a brain.

 In general there are two different data types your sensor data can be divided in. `Numerical data` can be processed directly by your models. `Categorical data` has to be preproccesed by the service to be used as a `feature`. `Categorical data` can be identified by a simple rule: